Is it harmful to completely discharge a lithium-ion battery?

 5. Avoid charging lithium batteries to 100% capacity

-6. Avoid overcharging
+6. Avoid overloading

 Overcharging can accelerate irreversible capacity loss and cause internal metal plating, which can lead to internal short circuit, overheating and instability.